 Driven by business and time to market needs, Original Equipment Manufacturers (OEMs) must also meet the performance targets of the product they are designing.
-Starting from the concept phase, OEMs must ensure the product fulfills customer and market needs.
-Often, the designer places very little, if any, emphasis on the product's material selection, fabrication or ease of assembly.
-Consequently, the company resolves issues of poor manufacturability only after the product is designed - reducing the total cost savings.
+Starting from the concept phase, OEMs must ensure the product fulfills customer and market requirements.
+Often, the designer places very little, if any, emphasis on the product's component selection, fabrication or ease of assembly.
+Consequently, the company resolves issues of poor manufacturability only after the product is designed - significantly reducing opportunities for cost savings.